doriszh0/cse15l-lab-reports/Week-1-Lab-Report.md

 ---------------------------------------------------------

 1. Download and install [Visual Studio Code](https://code.visualstudio.com/Download) onto your computer, and open up VScode.

-> Make sure to select the correct version depending on your operating system (Windows, Linux, Mac)
+> Note: Make sure to select the correct version depending on your operating system (Windows, Linux, Mac)

 > You should see something similar to the screen below after opening VScode
 >